-The centre will make word processors available to students who require them, provided this is the students' normal way of working and is only for those subjects where a word processor is normally used.
+The centre will make laptops available to students who require them, provided this is the students' normal way of working and is only for those subjects where a laptop is normally used.
 This may be all of them.

-The decision as to whether a word processor becomes a student's normal way of working would be made between the student, their teachers and Inclusion staff.
+The decision as to whether a laptop becomes a student's normal way of working would be made between the student, their teachers and Inclusion staff.
 The needs may include a medical condition, learning difficulty, sensory impairment, hard to read handwriting or other problems faced when writing by hand.
 This is not an exhaustive list.
 Mock exams may form part of this decision making process.

-The centre will not provide a word processor just because the student asks for one.
+The centre will not provide a laptop just because the student asks for one.